Bal-cpu8/Bal-cpu8/README.md

 # About me 👋

-- 🔭 I’m currently working n weekends as a waiter in a sushi restaurant🍣🍣
+- 🔭 I’m currently working on weekends as a waiter in a sushi restaurant🍣🍣
 - 🌱 I’m currently learning a higher DAW degree at the Cendrassos institute in Figueres
 - ⚡ Fun fact I like to play video games and go to the gym